Growth Marketing

 screenshot of conversation

 Bryan and Wade worked on the original idea "to connect paid apps", called it 'API Mixer', and took it to Startup Weekend in Columbia.
-A fellow engineering graduate from their alma mater, Mike Knoop, soon joined the team and built out the first front-end of the integrations tool.
+A fellow Engineering Blog graduate from their alma mater, Mike Knoop, soon joined the team and built out the first front-end of the integrations tool.
 API Mixer won the first edition of Startup Weekend.

 "Let's see, things that are fast, snappy… How about Snapier?
 It even has 'API' in it!”
 Snapier soon became Zapier and within days of winning Startup Weekend, the team was already talking to potential customers.
 They soon got accepted to YCombinator's batch of Summer 2012 and in October of the same year, raised $1.2M in seed funding from Bessemer Venture Partners, Draper Fisher Jurvetson, Wufoo co-founder Kevin Hale and a number of other angel investors - their last funding round till date (excluding secondaries).